 An outline of the team organization and members.

 A risk management section for key technical- or program-level risks to allow for tracking progress against those risks.

 Visual management is a powerful tool that plays a critical role and is appreciated by all team members.
 Transparency builds trust, which is essential for program success and team cohesiveness.
 A visual dashboard of key project metrics helps foster an open culture and is used in daily team meetings as well as weekly status reporting.
 The dashboard keeps everyone on the same page—building mutual team and stakeholder confidence as everyone can easily see if the project is on track to plan.

-Furthermore, having cross-site teams replicate visual management boards at all sites helps all team members see how their activities fit into the overall project and where the key touchpoints are between their work and that of other team members.
+Furthermore, having cross-site teams replicate visual management boards at all sites (or virtually) helps all team members see how their activities fit into the overall project and where the key touchpoints are between their work and that of other team members.

 Daily management for dynamic adjustments

 Daily stand-ups are the vehicle for teams to dynamically adjust to the changes inherent in a project.
 Quick (approximately 15-minute) stand-up meetings of the team should be focused on: